v6cord/VVVVVV/FEATURES.md

 - `endtrial()` - Ends a time trial!
 This is functionally identical as `gamestate(82)`.

 - Added sub-tile dimensions of script boxes and activity zones

+- Added one-time script boxes - hold X when placing down a script box to make it run only once